 This course is the second of a two-semester requirement designed for students in the systems engineering master’s program.
 Thesis students will conduct independent research in the field of systems engineering, under the guidance of an advisor.
 The intent of the Master’s thesis research is to advance the body of knowledge and the understanding of systems engineering practices, the improvement of systems engineering practices in industry and in government, the evolution of systems engineering tools and techniques, and the solution of systems development issues in the acquisition of advanced systems.
-In this semester, the student will conduct the research outlined in the research proposal developed during 645.801, with guidance and oversight from their thesis advisor.
+In this semester, the student will conduct the research outlined in the research proposal developed during EN.645.801, with guidance and oversight from their thesis advisor.
 At the end of the semester, the student will deliver their thesis paper acceptable for publishing in a professional peer-reviewed journal and will present a defense of their research to their Thesis Committee.
 Students interested in pursuing a doctoral degree should enroll in the Thesis Option.
-Prerequisite(s): Completion of 645.801 Systems Engineering Master’s Thesis, the first semester of this two-semester course.
+Prerequisite(s): Completion of EN.645.801 Systems Engineering Master’s Thesis, the first semester of this two-semester course.

 information and resources for the Johns Hopkins University community